Free software + patience = music

 A MIDI (Musical Instrument Digital Interface) file is like source code for music.
 It contain instructions for reproducing all the notes and nuances of a musical performance.

-While MIDI is a digital communication protocol for music equipment, the General MIDI (GM) standard goes further and defines things like what instrument to associate with a certain code.
+While MIDI is a digital communication protocol for music equipment, the General MIDI (GM) standard goes further and defines things like what instrument (sound, patch) to associate with a certain code.

 Just like with source code for software you want to use a dedicated editor.
 The type I suggest you start with is called a 'MIDI sequencer' with a 'piano roll' view.
 My favorite back in the days was the fabulous Voyetra MIDI Orchestrator series but that is long gone.
 Similar editors, that come even close in usability, are hard to come by.
 Most modern music software is insanely advanced and might or might not have the 'piano roll' view but they will also know how to make you breakfast.

 It is all about finding a workflow that allows effortless improvisation while also a quick and robust way of capturing those lucky strikes.
 Do not get distracted by the bells and whistles of your toolbox

 Just like with software, the usefulness of source code comes from how it is built and run (played).
 The actual sounds need to be generated by a MIDI compatible hardware or software synth.

 I composed the majority of my music with a Sound Blaster AWE 32 sound card.
 Whatever device you are reading this page on would have blown that card out of the water.

 Even with the GM standard there is no way for me to know how the MIDI song sounds for you.
 It depends on what you play it with.
 There is a huge variety in how a piano can sound, not to mention a 'Glockenspiel' or 'Timpani'.
 And if the MIDI is not GM compatible there is no way at all to know what is being played.